-This shrubby perennial is an outstanding plant for Qld if you're looking for something that's easy to grow and produces flowers over a long period.
+This shrubby perennial is an outstanding plant for Qld if you're looking for something that's easy to grow and produces flowers in the white/pink/mauve/red colour range over a long period.

 Older varieties can grow over a metre tall, and will sprawl if not cut back occasionally.
 A good time to do this is just as they are coming back into vigorous growth in spring, but you might feel the need to give vigorous specimens an additional pruning once or twice during the warmer months.

 Aome of the new varieties are more compact.
 Look for Butterfly, Graffiti and Kaleidoscope series.

 Cutting back during the growing season may mean sacrificing some flowers, but they don't have to go to waste - put them in a vase in the house.